HAPPY TRAUM CLASSES

 SONGS OF BOB DYLAN (EARLY INTERMEDIATE LEVEL)

-Happy's long association with Bob Dylan makes him the perfect instructor to teach arrangements of Dylan favorites.
-In this workshop, he teaches intermediate-level guitarists how to make their own fingerstyle arrangements and create interesting accompaniments for a number of Dylan classics.
-He brings his arrangements to life with movable chord shapes, bass runs, harmony lines, and other nuances that will add distinction to every song you play.
+Happy Traum's long association with Bob Dylan makes him the perfect instructor to teach guitar arrangements for Dylan favorites.
+In this class, he helps you build guitar skills while passing along his unique historical insights and first-hand perspective on the music.
+Novice guitarists will learn the basic chords for classic Dylan songs, then bring the arrangements to life with movable chord shapes, bass runs, harmony lines and other nuances that will add distinction to everything you play.
 Each song features a different fingerpicking approach: Traditional three-finger patterns, Travis-style swing, steady-bass blues, Carter Family strumming, and more.
-The idea is to use these songs to help make you a better all-around fingerstyle player.
+Add new guitar techniques to your repertoire, increase your musical proficiency and, most importantly, enjoy the fun and excitement of learning to play these timeless songs.

 COMING OF AGE IN THE GREENWICH VILLAGE FOLK REVIVAL & WOODSTOCK SCENE (1954-1971)